 Uploading your personal portfolio online is one of the most efficient ways to showcase your experience, talent, and creativity.
-It can be difficult, though, to know exactly how to go about it.
+Building your personal brand can be difficult, though, to know exactly how to go about it.

 Fortunately, though, there are plenty of professional examples you can take inspiration from.